YaoGroup/DIFFICE_jax/paper.md

 and the boundary condition loss are optimized to minimizing the training error and are verified to be universal for studying different ice shelves.

-Third, in theory, effective viscosity $\mu$ is a physical quantity that must be positive everywhere.
+Third, effective viscosity $\mu$ is a physical quantity that must be positive everywhere.
 In addition, evidence shows that the spatial variation of $\mu$ within the ice shelf could cover several order of magnitude.
-Considering these two properties for the inferred viscosity $\mu$ via PINNs, we introduce the viscosity expression as
+Considering these two properties of viscosity $\mu$ to be captured by PINNs, we introduce the viscosity expression as
-$\mu = \exp(\mathrm{NN}_\mu)$ where $\mathrm{NN}_\mu$ is the output of the fully-connected network created for $\mu$.
-This setting ensures the positive-definiteness of the inferred viscosity and has been tested essential for inferring both local and global viscosity profile with high accuracy over large spatial domain.
+$\mu = \exp(\mathrm{NN_\mu})$ where $\mathrm{NN}_\mu$ is the output of the fully-connected network created for $\mu$.
+This setting ensures the positive-definiteness of the inferred viscosity and enhance the training to capture both the local and global profile of viscosity with high accuracy over large spatial domain.

-Fourth,
+Fourth, PINN training with observed data tends to cheat as the observed data always contains error and noise.
+Here, cheating refers to the case where the networks overfit the data provided in the training at the cost of generating larger error somewhere else, which leads to a small training loss but a large validation error.
+A best way to resolve this issue is to keep re-sampling both data points and the collocation points over iterations.
+Here, the collocaiton point refers to the point that are used to compute equation residue.

 provide a wide range of example in the repository